 Meals under this heading are only allowable when associated with genuine business travel away from the normal base of operations.
 As a general rule, meals taken within the vicinity of either home or normal business premises are unlikely to be allowable.

 For an encouragement award (for suggestions with intrinsic merit or showing special effort), the limit is £25.
-For financial benefit awards (relating to an improvement in efficiency or effectiveness which the employer has decided to adopt and which the employer expects will result in a financial benefit) the limit is half the expected financial benefit in the first year of adoption or one tenth of the expected financial benefit in the first five years of adoption, subject to an overriding maximum of £5,000.
+For financial benefit awards (relating to an improvement in efficiency or effectiveness which the employer has decided to adopt and which the employer expects will result in a financial benefit) the limit is half the expected financial benefit in the first year of adoption or one-tenth of the expected financial benefit in the first five years of adoption, subject to an overriding maximum of £5,000.

-Long service testimonial awards
+How to Avail Long service testimonial awards?

-As long as the award is to mark a period of not less than twenty years service with the same employer, and is not in the form of cash, assets readily convertible into cash, or shares (but shares in the employer itself is permitted), then provided that the value of the award is not more than £50 for each year of service, the award is tax free.
+As long as the award is to mark a period of not less than twenty years service with the same employer, and is not in the form of cash, assets readily convertible into cash, or shares (but shares in the employer itself is permitted), then provided that the value of the award is not more than £50 for each year of service, the award is tax-free.

 PAYE settlement agreements

-If an employer expects to provide certain sundry non mainstream benefits (e.g. occasional gifts) which would be taxable on its employees, it is possible for the employer to enter into a PAYE Settlement Agreement with HM Revenue & Customs to settle the tax liability on behalf of employees (in which case no entries are made on P11Ds) so that for such employees no further personal liability arises.
+If an employer expects to provide certain sundry nonmainstream benefits (e.g. occasional gifts) which would be taxable on its employees, it is possible for the employer to enter into a PAYE Settlement Agreement with HM Revenue & Customs to settle the tax liability on behalf of employees (in which case no entries are made on P11Ds) so that for such employees no further personal liability arises.